Dave Barry: Music

 During college, Barry was in a band called the Federal Duck (the band issued a self-titled album on Musicor Records in 1968, but by that time Barry was no longer in the group).
 While at the Miami Herald, he and several of his colleagues created a band called the Urban Professionals, with Barry on lead guitar and vocals.
 They performed an original song called "The Tupperware Song" at the Tupperware headquarters in Orlando, Florida.

 Beginning in 1992, Barry played lead guitar in the Rock Bottom Remainders, a rock band made up of published authors.
 Remainder is a publishing term for a book that does not sell.
 The band was founded by Barry's sister-in-law, Kathi Kamen Goldmark, for an American Booksellers Association convention, and has included Stephen King, Amy Tan, Ridley Pearson, Scott Turow, Mitch Albom, Roy Blount Jr., Barbara Kingsolver, Matt Groening, and Barry's brother Sam, among others.
-The band's members "are not musically skilled, but they are extremely loud", according to Barry.
+According to Barry, the band's members "are not musically skilled, but they are extremely loud".
 Several high-profile musicians, including Al Kooper, Warren Zevon, and Roger McGuinn have performed with the band, and Bruce Springsteen sat in at least once.
-The band's road tour resulted in the book, Mid-Life Confidential: The Rock Bottom Remainders Tour America with Three Chords and an Attitude.
+The band's road tour resulted in the book, Mid-Life Confidential: The Rock Bottom Remainders tour America with three chords and an attitude.
 The Rock Bottom Remainders disbanded in 2012 following Goldmark's death from breast cancer.
 They have reunited several times, performing at the Tucson Festival of Books in 2016 and 2018.